TableauExamples/REST-API-Vid/README.md

 This code is not 'blessed' by Tableau Engineering or Support.
 What does that mean?
 We didn't have a qa team test it.
 It's an example of concepts and should be used as one.
 You should not expect that there are 0 bugs.
-If you have problems getting it to work
+If you have problems getting it to work, feel free to Email us with questions, but we won't promise quick responses.

+Sorry =)